 - Should I get a second opinion before starting treatment?
 Can you suggest someone?

-- What treatment options do I have?
+- What are my treatment options?
 Do we need to start treatment right away?

-- What risks or side effects might there be from the treatment?
+- What risks or side effects might there be from this treatment?

 - What should I do to be ready for treatment?